The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation: Results and Discussion

 Even without considering the star formation rate, this conclusion is in agreement with our interpretation of the fundamental nitrogen relation.
 If KLEVER sources are young galaxies with high star formation efficiencies, then they will be able to attain a large stellar mass and metallicity in a short time, with an enrichment history dominated by the products of core-collapse supernovae, in agreement with the results of other works studying high-$z$ galaxies (\citealt{Steidel_2016}; \citealt{Strom_2018};\citealt{Shapley_2019}; \citealt{Sanders_2020OH}; \citealt{Topping_2020},\citeyear{Topping_2020b}; \citealt{Cullen_2021}).The delayed enrichment of nitrogen relative to oxygen, mainly caused by low and intermediate mass stars, can then cause the N/O ratio to increase, with N/O increasing to greater values in the more massive, metal-rich galaxies due to a greater impact from secondary N production in low and intermediate mass stars.
 To confirm the feasibility of the scenario described above, we plot a galaxy evolutionary track from the chemical evolution models of \cite{Vincenzo_2016} (see also \citealt{Magrini_2018}) in Figure \ref{fig:SDSS_KLEVER_NOOH_pri}.
 We note that the model used assumes a \cite{Salpeter_1995} IMF, although we expect that a change to a \cite{Chabrier_2003} IMF would have little effect on the shape of the evolutionary track, with a mild change in the normalisation with stellar mass.
 The evolutionary track is characterised by a large star formation efficiency of 5 Gyr$^{-1}$, with the track moving horizontally on the plane, increasing stellar mass without enriching N/O, before N/O rapidly begins to increase towards the average relation for the full sample.
 In Figure~\ref{fig:SDSS_KLEVER_NOOH_pri} we highlight where the galaxy would lie on the plane at an age of 1 Gyr.
+A galaxy on the evolutionary track with log(N/O) $\sim$ -1.2, roughly the median value of the KLEVER sample, would have an age of $\sim$ 0.5 Gyr.
 This suggests that some of the scatter in N/O values could be attributed to differences in galaxy age (or star formation history), with galaxies with mass-weighted ages that are older having had more time for nitrogen enrichment to occur.
 More detailed modelling of nitrogen abundances is the topic for future work, however if variation in star formation history of galaxies can explain the scatter of N/O with stellar mass, then it may also be responsible for the large observed scatter in the N/O-O/H plane.